-(h) Only the person whose name appears on the original reservation, their designee (as documented in the reservation records) or the primary occupant may change or cancel an existing reservation or access information associated with a reservation.
+(i) Only the person whose name appears on the original reservation or their designee (as documented in the reservation records) may change or cancel an existing reservation or access information associated with a reservation.

-(i) Customer information may be made available upon written request in compliance with ORS chapter 192 and department policy.

-(j) Specific information regarding a confirmed reservation will not be released to the public as provided in ORS 192.501 and 192.502.
+(j) Customer information may be made available upon written request in compliance with ORS Chapter 192 and department policy. (k) Specific information regarding a confirmed reservation will not be released to the public as provided in ORS 192.501 and 192.502.